phax/phive-rules/README.md

 # News and noteworthy

+* v1.0.14 - work in progress
+    * Added support for UBL.BE 1.2.5, deprecated version 1.2.3
 * v1.0.13 - 2020-11-13
     * Added Peppol Fall 2020 release corrigendum as version 3.11.1
 * v1.0.12 - 2020-11-12